Making the switch.

 - Generally, students should rank in the upper third of their class to be considered for transfer admission.

 - The number of credits transferred from your previous law school to William & Mary may vary.
 Transcripts are individually evaluated and compared to the William & Mary curriculum.
-Normally, 30 credit hours is the maximum that will be accepted, and only those credits where the grade earned is a "C" or better will transfer.
-Under no circumstance will the Law School accept more than 35 transfer credit hours.
+Normally, 29 credit hours is the maximum that will be accepted, and only those credits where the grade earned is a "C" or better will transfer.

 - Scholarships funded by the Law School are generally not available to transfer students.
 Transfer students are urged to explore scholarships from other sources as well as loans if they need financial assistance.